bitbns-official/node-bitbns-api/README.md

 INR -> Market, can be one of INR, USDT
 BUY -> Side, can be one of BUY, SELL
-100 -> amount in INR or USDT as per market selection Note - IN case user wants to specifiy quantity (number of tokens) in market sell, they can pass (quantity * current_rate) as amount.
+100 -> amount in INR or USDT as per market selection
 </pre>
 <details>
   <summary>